• Skip to primary navigation

 What to Expect With This Crab Pasta Recipe

-Instead, this shellfish pasta uses fresh crab meat that I previously cooked, picked, and froze.
-If you can't be bothered to cook your own crabs, substitute a small tub of store-bought jumbo lump crab, frozen crab leg meat, or even tinned crab meat.
+This is not an imitation crab pasta: Instead, this seafood pasta recipe uses fresh crab meat that I previously cooked, picked, and froze.
+If you can't be bothered to cook your own crabs, substitute a small tub of store-bought jumbo lump crab, frozen crab leg meat, or even tinned crab meat (although tinned meat will not taste anything like fresh crab).
 A little crab meat goes a long way in this recipe.

-Even though crab shells make a beautiful presentation when they're tossed in pasta and served, it can make for a super messy and frustrating eating experience.
-Don't get me wrong, we've eaten our fair share of seafood pasta here in Italy served this way (see below photos).
-But, with the exception of Spaghetti alle Vongole where the clams easily slide right out of their shells with a tug of your fork, we prefer lobster and crab pasta to be shell-free when served.
+Don't get me wrong, we've eaten our fair share of seafood pasta here in Italy, served this way (see photos below).
+But with the exception of Spaghetti alle Vongole, where the clams easily slide right out of their shells with a tug of your fork, we prefer crab and lobster pasta to be shell-free when served.

 Lobster linguine with two lobster halves on each side of the plate of seafood pasta.